voorhoede/plek/website/docs/guide/getting-started.md

 Plek runs from a continuous integration (CI) service as a command line tool (CLI).
 Plek uses the environment variables and files available in the CI to deploy and integrate.

 ## Installation
-### GitHub
+### 1. GitHub
 To integrate Plek with GitHub install the [Plek GitHub app](https://github.com/apps/plek).

-### CLI
+### 2. CLI
 `npx plek` will run the Plek CLI as it is a npm package.
 When your project uses Node.js the recommended way to include Plek is by installing it as a development dependency with `npm install -D plek`.
 This way the version is pinned and the module can be cached by the CI service.
 Alternatively use the latest version and skip installation by only using `npx plek`.

-### CI service
 ::: tip NOTE
 Node.js version 8 or higher is required to run the CLI.
 :::

+### 3. CI service
-Where and when to run Plek is up to you.
+Where and when to run Plek is up to you but most of the time it will be from a CI script.
 Following are two minimal examples showing how to run Plek for each commit using the ZEIT Now service.
+Most of it is boilerplate the command using `npx plek` is where the magic happens.

 #### [Travis CI](https://travis-ci.com/)
 ```yaml